This part of the guide will show you what programs you need to install and what files to download to get your MTS system running.

 You will need to install the Hercules S/370 emulator and a 3270-compatible terminal emulator.

-I would recommend you get the latest version (currently 3.10) as previous versions have an issue that prevent batch printing working correctly.
+I would recommend you get the latest version (currently 3.12) as previous versions have an issue that prevent batch printing working correctly.
+Hercules 4 will also work: see this discussion.

 Prepackaged versions are available for Linux, eg Debian and Ubuntu, but these tend to be older versions so best to get the source code and compile it yourself on these platforms.